Boehringer-Ingelheim/toscaci/README.md

 ## Configure CIService
-To install CIService you need to do next actions:
+To install CIService you need to follow the following steps:
 1. Get the CIService from from https://github.com/Boehringer-Ingelheim/toscaci/releases files ```toscaci-service-windows-amd64.zip``` and ```toscacommander-addon-windows-amd64.zip```
-2. unzip ```toscacommander-addon-windows-amd64.zip``` on ```C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\ToscaCommander```
+2. Unzip ```toscacommander-addon-windows-amd64.zip``` on ```C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\ToscaCommander```
-3. unzip ```toscaci-service-windows-amd64.zip``` in your prefered place
+3. Unzip ```toscaci-service-windows-amd64.zip``` in your prefered place
-4. open unziped folder and run CIService.exe
+4. Open the unziped folder and run CIService.exe

-5. if you want the application runs on  windows bootup we recommend to create a windows schedule task that execute the application on boot
+5. If you want the application to run on Windows startup we recommend to create a Windows Scheduled Task.
-6. Also enable a windows user autologon on boot
+6. In addition, enable a Windows user autologon on startup.

-Unfortunatelly tosca requires full UI interaction so the application can not run as Windows service.
+Unfortunately, tosca requires full UI interaction.
+Because of this it cannot be run as a Windows service.